frank038/wlmonitorset/README.md

     Each row has 256 values, float numbers from 0.0 to 1.0.
     If used, the next colour corrections will be applied on to this curve.
     The gamma option has no effect with this option.

+*-b <value>*
+    Set the brightness globally.
+From 0.3 to 1.0.

+*-B <value:value:value>*
+    Set the brightness for sunrise, sunset and dusk.
+From 0.3 to 1.0.

 # EXAMPLE